 2. Write a comprehensive response to each question.

 It’s important to read between the lines of each question and to ensure you have answered the question comprehensively.
 For example, the RFP, RFQ or RFI may ask you to detail your experience providing similar services.
-This is your chance to show off your experience and provide a comprehensive response.
+This is your chance to show off your experience and provide a comprehensive, winning response.
 Don’t just list the previous projects which you have worked on, instead go into detail about what team members were involved in each project, what were the key challenges and issues in the project and how you overcame them, how your expertise assisted in completing the project, and the duration of the project.
 It’s also handy to provide references and information on total project value.

 Where you have talked about key personnel involved in the project, it’s also beneficial to confirm if those key personnel will be involved in the project or contract you are tendering for.
 This gives the client confidence that you have the expertise and resources to deliver.